UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ### Funding and grants

-To associate a research project (with or without funding) to a [schema:Dataset], use the Contributor property to reference an item of type [vivo:Project].
+To associate a research project (with or without funding) to a [schema:Dataset], use the schema:contributor property to reference an item of type [vivo:Project].

 ```
 <div typeof='http://schema.org/Dataset' about='./data'>